techidaily/site-phone-solutions/source/_posts/galaxy-a05-video-recovery-recover-deleted-videos-from-galaxy-a05-by-fonelab-android-recover-video.md

 <div class="atpl-post-description-part-2">
 <div class="tpl-content-sub-paragraph-normal">
     <p>
         Videos are some people's most treasured possessions, which is why losing important ones can be very frustrating.
 It can be devastating if the deleted video of Samsung Galaxy A05 was your only copy of a home video or a slideshow made from family photos.
 The good news is there are effective ways to recover the deleted video that have been accidentally deleted.
 However, you must act quickly.
 The longer you wait, the greater the chance that the deleted video will be overwritten.
-Luckily, the deleted video can be recovered with <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> software.
+Luckily, the deleted video can be recovered with <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> software.
     </p>
 </div>